p-v-z/QuickConsume/Readme.md

 # Quick Consume 🍎

-A Stardew Valley mod that allows you to instantly consume regular edible items without the confirmation dialog or eating animation.
-Buffed consumables use normal game consumption to preserve their buff effects.
+A **Stardew Valley** mod that allows you to instantly consume regular edible items without the confirmation dialog or eating animation.

+> **Note**: Buffed consumables automatically use normal game consumption to preserve their buff effects.

 ## Features